deep-spin/UA_COMET/evaluation/README.md

 In this experiment we evaluate the performance of uncertainty prediction when using more than oe references per segment.
 Evaluating this setup experiments requires running with a different script `evaluate_multi_ref.py` .

 This script requires formatting the setup repository differently: Run the system on each of the available references generating the model_output directory as in the previous experiments and then group these directories under a parent directory that will beprovided asinput to the script.
-The folder data/model_outputs/multi_ref contains such examples.
+The folder ```data/model_outputs/multi_ref``` contains such examples.

   The following arguments can be used with `evaluate_multi_ref.py` to evaluate different setups:

-`--comet-setup-file` = path to folder with model outputs for the setup to evaluate.
-Example:
+`--comet-setup-file`: Path to folder with model outputs for the setup to evaluate.
-`--scores-file` = path to human quality scores (csv) to test against.
-Example:
+`--scores-file`: Path to human quality scores (csv) to test against.
-`--norm` = set to True to calibrate the predicted quality std on the ECE.
+`--norm`: Set to True to calibrate the predicted quality std on the ECE.
-`--score-type`= Choose type of scores between da | mqm .
+`--score-type`: Choose type of scores between da | mqm .
-`--docs` = Select segment or document level eval.
+`--docs`: Select segment or document level eval.
-`--nruns` = For MCD: Select how many dropout runs to evaluate | For ensembles: Select how many ensemble checkpoints to use.
+`--nruns`: For MCD: Select how many dropout runs to evaluate | For ensembles: Select how many ensemble checkpoints to use.
-`--sample` = Set to sample one reference from a multi-reference set instead of averaging over them.
+`--sample`: Set to sample one reference from a multi-reference set instead of averaging over them.
-`--numrefs`= Select over how many references to evaluate.
+`--numrefs`: Select over how many references to evaluate.
-`--paireval` = Set to sample pairs of references from a multi-reference set.
+`--paireval`: Set to sample pairs of references from a multi-reference set.
-`--lp` = Choose which language pair to evaluate over.
+`--lp`: Choose which language pair to evaluate over.

 ### Examples:
 We present below examples and outputs for each of the datasets used in the associated publication: